 Rod Serling Opening Narration:"In the parlance of the twentieth century, this is an oddball.
 His name is James B. W. Bevis and his tastes lean towards stuffed animals, zither music, professional football, Charles Dickens, moose heads, carnivals, dogs, children and young ladies.
 Mr. Bevis is accident prone, a little vague, a little discombooberated, with a life that possesses all the security of a floating crap game.
 But this can be said about Mr. Bevis: without him—without his warmth, without his kindness—the world would be a considerably poorer place, albeit perhaps, a little saner.
 Should it not be obvious by now, James.
 B. W. Bevis is a fixture in his own private, optimistic, hopeful little world, a world that has long ceased being surprised by him.
 James B. W. Bevis, on whom dame fortune will shortly turn her back, but not before she gives him a paste on the mouth.
 Mr. James B. W. Bevis, just one block away…from the Twilight Zone.”

-Summary:James B. W. Bevis, an inattentive, disaster-prone young man with a warmhearted charm and eternal optimism, sets about on his usual morning routine which includes playing catch with the adoring children from his neighborhood and driving his faithful 1924 Rickenbacker to work.
-It looks like a fine day.
-Upon arriving thirty minutes late he is promptly called into the boss’s office, reprimanded, informed that he is no longer employed with the company and told to clear out his desk, which at the moment is overflowing with a strange assortment of toys and various other ornaments, immediately.
-Upon leaving the building of his former employer Bevis notices that his car has rolled down street and crashed into a light post.
-Back at his apartment his landlady informs him that he is to be evicted immediately, his belongings thrown into the street.
+Summary:James B. W. Bevis, an inattentive, disaster-prone young man with a warm heart, sets about on his usual morning routine which includes playing catch with the children from his neighborhood and driving his 1924 Rickenbacker to work.
+After arriving thirty minutes late he is called into the boss’s office, reprimanded, and informed that he is no longer employed with the company.
+Bevis then realizes that his car has rolled down street and crashed into a light post.
+When he finally returns to his apartment his landlord informs him that he is being evicted.
 With nowhere left to turn Bevis heads for the nearest bar.

-While drowning his sorrows in grain alcohol he eyes a man in the mirror behind the bar.
-The man is situated in a booth directly behind Bevis, but when Bevis turns to look at him he isn’t there.
-Bevis turns back to the mirror and sure enough, there he is.
-He motions for Bevis to come join him in the booth and Bevis obliges.
+While drowning his sorrows in alcohol Bevis spots the reflection of a man sitting behind him in the mirror behind the bar.
+The man waves to Bevis but when Bevis turns to look at him he isn’t there.
+He motions for Bevis to come join him in the booth.
 Suddenly, the man materializes out of thin air.
 Bevis, believing himself to be drunk, goes along with it.
-The mysterious fellow introduces himself as Mr. J. Hardy Hempstead, Bevis’s guardian angel.
-He claims he wants to help Bevis, as it is painfully obvious that Bevis cannot help himself.
-He says he will start by giving Bevis a sort of makeover.
-A new life, so to speak.And he gives Bevis the opportunity to relive the day in this new life.
-Befuddled but mildly amused, Bevis agrees.
+The stranger introduces himself as Mr. J. Hardy Hempstead, Bevis’s guardian angel.
+He claims he wants to help Bevis, as it is obvious that Bevis cannot help himself.
+He gives Bevis the opportunity to relive the day as a new man.
+Mildly amused, Bevis agrees.

-Bevis wakes up in a clean apartment.
-Everything has changed.
-Even his clothes are different.
+Bevis then wakes up in his apartment.
+He immediately notices differences.
+His apartment is clean and his clothes are much nicer.
 Bevis inquires to Hempstead as to why his apartment looks so different.
 Hempstead says that it takes sophistication to get ahead in the world and a sophisticated man does not indulge in things like zither music or children’s toys and he does not dress in the fashions that Bevis is accustomed to.
-Instead, he carries himself gracefully and with confidence.
-Outside, Bevis tries to enter into a game of catch with the neighborhood children but they treat him like a complete stranger.
-Hempstead says that the new Bevis no longer plays children’s games, he hasn’t the time.
-This is why the children do not recognize him.
-He also learns that the new Bevis does not drive a 1924 Rickenbacker, but instead gets around in a brand new sports car.
-Once at work Bevis notices that his desk does not contain any of the familiar trinkets that are so important to him.
-Instead it is empty and barren, purely utilitarian.
-He tells Hempstead that he appreciates the concern but that he simply does not like being the new James B. W. Bevis.
-He does not want success if it means turning his back on all of the things he cares about.
+Outside, Bevis tries to enter into a game of catch with the neighborhood children but instead they treat him like a total stranger.
+Hempstead says that the new Bevis no longer plays children’s games.
+He does not have the time.
+The new Bevis also does not drive a broken-down Rickenbacker that randomly crashes into light poles.
+Instead he drives a brand new sports car.
+At work Bevis notices that his desk does not contain any of the familiar trinkets that are so important to him.
+He tells Hempstead that he appreciates the effort but that he simply does not like being the new James B. W. Bevis.
+He doesn't want success if it means abandoning all of the things he cares about.
 He respectfully asks to be changed back to the old Bevis.
 Hempstead obliges.

-Bevis ends up back at the bar, again soaking up his troubles with liquid.
+Bevis ends up back at the bar.
 When he runs out of money he walks outside and sees he Rickenbacker, no longer wrecked, waiting for him at the curb.
 He realizes that Hempstead is still watching out for him.
 Then he sees a police officer writing him a ticket for parking in front of a fire hydrant.
 As he is being thoroughly reprimanded by the officer the fire hydrant suddenly disappears and reappears well away from Bevis’s car.
 The officer is baffled.
 Bevis nods to Hempstead and concedes that the fire hydrant bit was a nice touch.
 Then he gets in his car and drives back to his wonderful life.

 “Mr. James B. W. Bevis, who believes in a magic all his own.The magic of a child’s smile, the magic of liking and being liked, the strange and wondrous mysticism that is the simple act of living.James B. W. Bevis, species of twentieth-century male, who has his own private and special Twilight Zone.”

-I guess by now we have sort of hammered the point home that comedy was not something that The Twilight Zone did very successfully.
+By now we have probably made it more than clear that comedy was not something The Twilight Zone did very successfully.
 In most cases it simply just didn’t fit the atmosphere of the show.
 There are pleasant exceptions throughout the show’s five year run but “Mr. Bevis” is not one of them.
 Stilted and predictable, it’s simply too hokey to be effective.
-And to twist the knife a bit it has the unfortunate luck to be sandwiched right between “A Passage for Trumpet” and “The After Hours” which are generally regarded by critics and fans to be two of the most memorable episodes of the series.
-I think it is important to note that star Orson Bean, producer Buck Houghton and writer Rod Serling all considered this episode to be more or less a forgettable failure.
+To twist the knife a bit it has the unfortunate luck to be sandwiched between “A Passage for Trumpet” and “The After Hours” which are regarded by most as two of the best efforts from the first season.
+Before going any further it is probably a good place to note that Orson Bean, Buck Houghton, and Rod Serling all considered this episode to be more or less a forgettable failure.